tomusdrw/JIPs/JIP-6.md

 Data is encoded using the standard JAM codec, also called GP codec.
 All numbers use variable-length encoding as defined in the Gray Paper.

 The format is binary.
-Alternatively, the data can be hex-encoded and delimited by newlines.
+Alternatively, the data can be base64-encoded and delimited by newlines.

 ## Trace versions